rameesha52-git/BankManagementSystem-pythonProject/README.md

 + withdraw() : This function allows the user to withdraw money from their bank account, if the balance is sufficient, and updates the balance accordingly.
 + view_transaction() : This function allows the user to view their transaction history for the current session.

+ ## Conclusion
+This project demonstrates the implementation of a basic Bank Management System using Python and Tkinter.
+It covers essential banking operations while providing a graphical user interface for easy interaction.
+The application is designed to be intuitive and user-friendly, making it a suitable foundation for more complex banking systems